Sukhoi Su-17

+Although the Su-17 was capable of carrying nuclear weapons, it was used in roles ranging from close-air support to ground attack.

 Development

-Shortly after the Su-7 fighter-bomber was put into service, the Sukhoi Design Bureau was ordered to develop a deep modernization program for the aircraft in the early 1960s.
-The program would be aimed primarily at updating on-board avionics and the takeoff/landing performance characteristics.
-The concept of variable-geometry wings - something gaining wider attention at that time - was adopted as well.
+Shortly after the Su-7 fighter-bomber was put into service, the Sukhoi Design Bureau was ordered to develop a modernization program.
+The program would be aimed primarily at updating on-board avionics and takeoff/landing characteristics.
+The concept of variable-geometry wings - something gaining wider attention at that time - was adopted.
 The program was to be led by Sukhoi's head designer, Nikolay Zyrin.

-Seeking to improve low-speed and take-off/landing performance of the Su-7B fighter-bomber, in 1963 the Sukhoi OKB with input from TsAGI created a variable-sweep wing technology demonstrator.
-The S-22I (also known as the Su-7IG, NATO designation "Fitter-B"), converted from a production Su-7BM, had fixed inner portions of the wing with movable outer segments which could be swept to 28°, 45°, or 62°.
-The S-22I first took off, with Vladimir Ilyushin at the controls on 2 August 1966.
-It was later publicly demonstrated to the public at the air parade in Domodedovo in July 1967.
-Flight testing revealed that the new configuration improved both the take-off/landing characteristics and the range and endurance of the aircraft.
-Handling was also generally better than the fixed wing Su-7, with the exception that there was no longer any buffeting at high angles of attack to warn of imminent stall.
-The aircraft was ordered into serial production in 1969 by a joint resolution of the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers.
+In 1963, the Sukhoi OKB with input from TsAGI created a variable-sweep wing technology demonstrator.
+The S-22I (also known as the Su-7IG, NATO designation "Fitter-B"), converted from a production Su-7BM, had fixed inner portions of the wing with movable outer segments that could be swept to 28°, 45°, or 62°.
+The S-22I first took off (with Vladimir Ilyushin at the controls) on 2 August 1966.
+It was later demonstrated at the air parade in Domodedovo in July 1967.

+Flight testing revealed that the configuration improved both take-off/landing characteristics, range and endurance.
+Handling was generally better than the fixed wing Su-7, with the exception that buffeting at high angles of attack to warn of imminent stall no longer occurred.

+The aircraft was sent into serial production in 1969 by a joint resolution of the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers.
 The design of the Su-7IG was modified further, eventually with enough difference to justify the S-32 internal designation.
 The S-32 first took off on July 1, 1969, with Yevgeny Kukushev at the controls.

-Serial production of the Su-17 started at the Yuri Gagarin Aviation Factory (now KnAAPO) in 1969.
-The 523rd Aviation Regiment, of the Far East Military Okrug, was the first unit to receive the Su-17.
-The Su-17 was produced until 1990, at a total of 2867 units produced.
+Serial production started at Yuri Gagarin Aviation Factory (now KnAAPO) in 1969.
+The 523rd Aviation Regiment, of the Far East Military Okrug, was the first to receive the Su-17.
+The Su-17 was produced until 1990, producing 2867 units.

-The Su-17 largely resembles its predecessor, the Su-7, with weight-saving measures added at the cost of combat survivability, an example of which is the removal of armored protection for the pilot.
+The Su-17 resembles its predecessor, the Su-7, with weight-saving measures added at the cost of combat survivability, an example of which is the removal of pilot protection armor.

-The prototype S-22I differed little from the Su-7 except for the wing, being essentially a technology demonstrator for the variable-geometry wing.
+The prototype S-22I differed little from the Su-7 except for the wing, essentially a technology demonstrator for the variable-geometry wing.
 It was later lost in an accident.